Field Trip Injury Lawsuits in California

 For example, someone runs into you on a field trip and knocks you over.
 They break your arm.
 This person is not affiliated with the school district, and there's no evidence that any agent of the school district, such as a teacher, was negligent in preventing the person from running into you.
 In this situation, the school district will likely be considered to have immunity.

-If, however, a teacher tells you it's fine to walk in a restricted section, resulting in you slipping and breaking your arm, you may have a case against the district.
+However, if a teacher tells you it's fine to walk in a restricted section, and you slip and break your arm, you may have a case against the district.

 In this situation, the teacher had a duty of care to you, and they failed in that duty by telling you to go into an unauthorized area.
 This situation would more likely be considered sufficiently negligent to override the immunity.